The Professor (Gilligan's Island): Character summary

 The Professor was portrayed as the most neutral and level-headed character.
 He usually displayed more patience with Gilligan than the other castaways, and was often called upon to settle disputes.
 As a result, he often served as a guide for the castaways whom the others respected because of his great store of knowledge, although the castaways rarely mentioned this.
 For unexplained reasons—possibly for research purposes in writing his book (although titled Fun with Ferns, ferns may not have been its sole topic)—the Professor brought a large number of books on diverse subjects such as chemistry and anthropology of the South Sea Islanders on a three-hour pleasure cruise in Hawaii.
 On many occasions, he conveniently pulls out a book which has exactly the facts needed to fix or explain a particular problem they are having.
 In several episodes, electric power for phonographs or washing machines is generated by employing someone (usually Gilligan) to manually pedal, or turn, a pulley, which the Professor has engineered.
 Besides his white khaki suit he also has a pair of pajamas and a sports coat.

-The Professor was also depicted as completely asexual.
-Russell Johnson has confirmed that it was the producers' intention for his character due to concern from the censors.
-Unusual for its day, the show includes a line where the Professor directly states to Ginger his lack of interest in either sex or romance.
-In the story, Gilligan is depressed, and Ginger tries to cheer him up.
-"Gilligan, you're the only man for me!" she says.
-"The Skipper is too old, Mr. Howell is already married, and the Professor is only interested in my mind!"

 A running joke about the Professor was his ability to build nearly anything from coconuts and bamboo, yet he was somehow unable to repair the damaged Minnow, construct a seaworthy raft or find other means to leave the island.
 This was parodied in the sitcom Roseanne.